Uyadsb/Alien-Invasion/README.md

-# Alien Invasion
+# Alien Invasion :alien::rocket:

 Alien Invasion is a classic space shooter game implemented in Python, following the guidelines from the book "Python Crash Course" by Eric Matthes.
-The player controls a spaceship to fight against waves of alien invaders.
+The player controls a spaceship :rocket: to fight against waves of alien invaders :alien:.
 Prepare yourself for an intense battle against extraterrestrial forces bent on Earth's domination, you will defend humanity.

 ## Gameplay Video